Statistical Fluctuation of Infinitesimal Spaces: Introduction

 Put $\hbar_n=n^{-\alpha}$, where $\alpha>0$, then for $a\in C^\infty(U_p)$, in probability:

 \end{mth} Additionally, a similar result is proved for the case of the Laplace operator.
 These results generalize the previous ones obtained in \cite{tageddine_noncommutative_2022} beyond the case of a lattice.
 It is worth mentioning at this point, in the realm of noncommutative geometry, the work of \cite{khalkhali_spectral_2021}, where in the same spirit (though in different context and approaches) the Dirac operators are defined as random matrices and form a so-called \textit{Dirac ensembles}.
 More specifically, the coefficients of the $N\times N$ matrix $D$ are random variables, following a prescribed density function; the spectral properties in the large $N$ limit are then explored.
-In the present work however, the Dirac operator is associated to a graph and the density functions of the coefficients are specifically chosen to obtain a convergence result with respect to $\mathcal{D}$.
+In the present work, however, the Dirac operator is associated to a graph and the density functions of the coefficients are specifically chosen to obtain a convergence result with respect to $\mathcal{D}$.
 This paper is arranged as follows.
 In Section \ref{sect1}, we start with a presentation of the main results of \cite{tageddine_noncommutative_2022}.
 We then introduce Clifford algebras and universal enveloping algebras in order to define and study Dirac operators on finite dimensional spaces.
-In Section \ref{sect2}, we then introduce the Fokker-Planck equation, the Von Mises-Fisher distribution, and their generalization to manifolds.
+In Section \ref{sect2}, we introduce a specific Hamilton-Jacobi equation with its associated Green function on $\mathbb{R}^d$ first, and their generalizations on a Riemannian manifold then.
 This is followed by some technical lemmas required to define the coefficients $\omega_{ij}$ necessary to prove Theorem \ref{main}.
 In Section \ref{sect3}, we prove our main result, Theorem \ref{main}, and we obtain as a by-product a convergence result for the Laplacian operator.